-• The PreserveMsgProperty is not enabled.
-This setting provides the same forwarding behavior as previous releases.

-- The default value of PreserveMsgProperty when configuring a messaging bridge instance is not enabled. - The PreserveMsgProperty is enabled.
-Message properties are preserved as described the following table:
+- The PreserveMsgProperty is not enabled.
+This setting provides the same forwarding behavior as previous releases. - The default value of PreserveMsgProperty when configuring a messaging bridge instance is not enabled. - The PreserveMsgProperty is enabled.
+Message properties are preserved as described in Table 3-2: